talhaahussain/Mandelbrot-set/README.md

 # Mandelbrot-set

-An implementation of the Mandelbrot set in C++.
+An implementation of the Mandelbrot set in C++, using SDL2.

 ### Compiling